 - Ask students to translate simple sentences and phrases involving “red.”

 - Hand out worksheets which require students to fill in the blanks, encircle words or other similar activities.

-This time your students can understand what “red” is and correctly pronounce the word and they also know how it’s written.
+Now, your students can understand what “red” is and correctly pronounce the word and they also know how it’s written.
 You now have successfully taught comprehension, pronunciation and written form.

 Why Should You Use TPRS in a Language Classroom?

 The answer is really simple: It changes the atmosphere of the class and the attitude of your students.

 Imagine being a student in a class which utilizes TPRS.
 Instead of being graded on correctly answering grammar exercises, you’re listening to a tale of a little girl who goes into a forest in the middle of the day.
 You really feel for this girl because she’s 10 years old, just like you, and it’s her first time in the forest alone.
 The teacher asks the class if Red chose to eat the apples she found on the ground.
 The class says “yes.”
 You sure hope you guys made the right choice.

 You can’t wait to know what will happen next.
 The teacher is telling a story and this doesn’t feel like a language class at all.
 Sure, you now know what “red” is and what “apples” and “strawberries” are.
 But even though you’re in class, it feels like you’re having lunch with your friends and telling each other stories.